scubamuc/wiki-md/NEXTCLOUD.snap--configure-CODE-in-docker-for-nextcloud-snap.md

-# CODE collabora on Docker
+# Configure collabora CODE on Docker for Nextcloud snap

 Install Docker on host.
 Create a DNS entry for subdomain `office.mydomain.xyz`.
 Create a proxy host on your reverse proxy for port 9980 pointing to port 443 and get the domain name encrypted.